History of Kfarsghab: Mamluk period – 1252–1517

-During the following Mamluk period in Lebanon (1290–1517), few mentions of the village are found.
+During the Mamluk period in Lebanon (1290–1517), few mentions of the village are found.

-In 1470 Kfarsghab is mentioned, in conjunction with the construction of Saint Awtel's Church.
+In 1470 Kfarsghab is mentioned in conjunction with the construction of Saint Awtel's Church.
 It is the only church in Lebanon dedicated to this Saint whose tradition is shared by the Maronite, Orthodox and Jacobite churches.

-Another mention, though indirect, stems from the end of the conflict between the Jacobites and Maronites.
+The village is mentioned indirectly at the end of the conflict between the Jacobites and Maronites.
 Profiting from the troubles in Jebbet Bsharri (or maybe called upon for help by the Jacobites), the Muslim Muqaddams of the neighbouring region of Ďanniyeh attacked Ehden in 1489 hoping for a quick victory.
 The inhabitants of Ehden and of the neighbouring villages, including Kfarşghab, despairing of the help of the Muqaddam of Bsharri, ‘Abdel Mon‘em, pushed back the attackers.